Rafał Wolsztyński

-Rafał Wolsztyński (born 8 December 1994) is a Polish professional footballer who plays as a forward for II liga club Sandecja Nowy Sącz.
+Rafał Wolsztyński (born 8 December 1994) is a Polish professional footballer who plays as a forward for III liga club Sparta Katowice.

 Early career

 Wolsztyński started playing football in the youth sector of Concordia Knurów.

 Club career

 In 2010, Wolsztyński signed for Górnik Zabrze after good performances at junior club level.
 He was loaned out on two occasions, first to Limanovia Limanowa in 2015, and later to Legionovia Legionowo in 2016.
 He made his Ekstraklasa debut with Górnik Zabrze in the 2017–18 season.
 In early 2019, he left the club and signed with Widzew Łódź in the third-tier II liga.

 On 20 August 2020, Wolsztyński signed a two-year contract with Arka Gdynia.

 On 12 August 2021, Wolsztyński signed with Seinäjoen Jalkapallokerho (SJK) in Finnish top-tier Veikkausliiga.
 He left the club next June, and joined Chrobry Głogów in Polish second-tier I liga.

 In the early 2024, Wolsztyński moved to II liga club Sandecja Nowy Sącz.
+On 26 February 2026, he joined I liga side Górnik Łęczna on a free transfer.

+On 10 July 2026, he moved to fourth-tier club Sparta Katowice.